benjamine/jsondiffpatch/README.md

 -----

 - Could be used for logging, audit, remote (client-server) synchronization of changes, etc.
+- Minified version is < 6KB
-- Works in browsers and server (Node.js), use test/qunit.htm to test it in any browser/environment.
-JsonDiffPatch will automatically detect environment support and load as CommonJS module (eg: node.js), anonymous AMD module (eg: using RequireJS on the browser), or as browser global.
+- Works in browsers and server (Node.j or any CommonJS env), open [test page](http://benjamine.github.com/JsonDiffPatch/test/qunit.htm) to check other browsers.
+- Automatically detect environment support and load as CommonJS module (eg: node.js), anonymous AMD module (eg: using RequireJS on the browser, no globals), or as browser global.
-- Automatically uses [google-diff_match_patch](http://code.google.com/p/google-diff-match-patch/) library for long texts when available (finds diff_match_patch global, other text diff libs can be plugged in)
+- For long text diffs uses [google-diff_match_patch](http://code.google.com/p/google-diff-match-patch/) library if loaded (other text diff libs can be plugged in)
-- Array can be diffed matching items by key, just provide add a "_key" property the array (in any of both versions). item position will be ignored.
+- Arrays can be diffed matching items by key, just provide a "_key" property (in either original or new array object).
+In this case item position will be ignored.
-- Support for reverse a diff and unpatching (reverse patching)
+- Reverse a diff and unpatch (ie. revert object to its original state based on diff)
+- Optional lib included for visualizing diffs as html

 eg: